ayhandis/creditR/README.md

 #Performing the Anchor point test.
 Anchor.point(master_scale,"PD","Total.Observations",0.30)

-#The chisquared test is applied on the master scale.
+#The Chi-square test is applied on the master scale.
 chisquare.test(master_scale,"PD","Bad.Count","Total.Observations",0.90)

 #The Binomial test is applied on the master scale.